JennKnapp/BFG_Y2H/README.md

 (NOTE: we use these filenames to match group with reference group)

-d.
-To run the pipeline on sge
+d) To run the pipeline on sge
 ```
 # this will run the pipeline using sun grid engine
 # all the fastq files in the given folder will be processed